mrenker/BA-Projekt/BA-Chat/README.md

 ## Web Search Integration

-The system integrates Tavily Search API to enhance responses with real-time web information.
+The system integrates Tavily Search API through LangChain's TavilySearchResults tool to enhance responses with real-time web information.
 Here's how it works:

 1. **Query Processing**: When a user asks a question, the system searches both the knowledge base and the web
-2. **Web Search**: Uses Tavily Search API to find relevant web content
+2. **Web Search**: Uses LangChain's TavilySearchResults tool to find relevant web content
 3. **Context Combination**: Combines knowledge base results with web search results
 4. **Response Generation**: Generates a response using both sources of information
 5. **Source Attribution**: Clearly indicates which sources are from the knowledge base vs web search